Are you inspiring others to action with your captivating stories that delight your audience?Or you guilty of just providing a leadership yawn-fest?

 Brain research (Story Proof, Influencer) has shown time and again how sharing stories immediately engages people and their imaginations.
 It is the most efficient method for transmitting knowledge, and is a powerful tool for enrolling others moving them to action.

 Every leader who is able to link their own personal stories into specific initiatives will score big on the engagement meter.
-Why?

-Because they are viewed as authentic — one of the core qualities of an effective leader.
+A: Because they are viewed as authentic — one of the core qualities of an effective leader.

 Over one thousand studies during the last fifty years have attempted to define successful leadership styles or qualities.
 Yet none of this research has produced a clear profile of an ideal leader.
 That’s because leadership has many voices and the key to being a successful leader lies in your ability to be you – authentic, passionate, and disciplined.